 1997-Fleetwood Mac begins a tour in support of the live reunion album The Dance in Hartford, Connecticut.

-1991-Guns n’ Roses releases two albums, Use Your Illusion I and Use Your Illusion II, simultaneously at midnight.
-A half-million copies are sold by 2:00am.
+1991-Guns n’ Roses release two albums, Use Your Illusion I and Use Your Illusion II, simultaneously at midnight.
+A half-million copies are sold by 2:00 am.

 1976-Ringo Starr releases Ringo’s Rotogravure.